kholia/Antuino-V1/README.md

    `antuino`.
 Note: Keep the antenna disconnected during this process.

 7. Reboot the antuino device.
 After the reboot, antuino is ready to be used.

+## Note on powering antunio

+The following power sources are stable:

+* USB 2.0 and USB 3.0 ports on Desktop computers

+* Chinese 6x18650 USB / 9v DC power banks

+The following power sources are somewhat unstable:

+* Small 9v battery